billkarsh/SpikeGLX/Markdown/Force_Help.md

 ### Install a Data Folder

-If you need to access a broken probe, get its data folder and drag it into subfolder `SpikeGLX/_CalibrationData`.
+If you need to access a broken probe, get its data folder and drag it into subfolder `SpikeGLX/_Calibration`.

-If you don't see the `_CalibrationData` subfolder, create it yourself with exactly that case and spelling.
+If you don't see the `_Calibration` subfolder, create it yourself with exactly that case and spelling.

 ### Using the Force Features